JoelPendleton/QDot-Detector/README.md

 ### Docker Container

 After you have setup your AWS instance execute the following

     ```
     docker run --gpus all -it -v /home/ubuntu/qdot-detector/:/workspace/qdot-detector -p 6007:6007 yangxue2docker/py3-tf1.15.2-nv-torch1.8.0-cuda11:v1.0
     ```

-    This downloads the docker container and starts it.
+This downloads the docker container and starts it with access to all the GPUs and port 6007.

  You may find the following commands useful